It's Rush Limbaugh, the Excellence in Broadcasting Network, where we meet and surpass all audience expectations on a daily basis.

 These are all signs, ladies and gentlemen, that things are not as the drive-by media would have you believe.

-I was in Pittsburgh yesterday, went in there for the Steelers and the New York Giants, stayed at the uh nice hotel, just a great old hotel downtown.
+I was in Pittsburgh yesterday, went in there for the Steelers and the New York Giants, stayed at the nice, just a great old hotel downtown, but it had the most confusion.

-I turned it where I thought it would go to red, which I know means hot.
+So I turned it where I thought it would go to red, which I know means hot.

-And it stayed cold for like 30 seconds or a minute and so well, maybe it's just gonna take a while to warm up here.
+And so, well, maybe it's just going to take a while to warm up here.

-It's a hotel, they got these giant tanks.
+They got these giant tanks.

-And it got me to think Renai Tankless Water Heater would have prevented all that.
+And it got me to think, Renai tankless water heater would have prevented all that.

-You just turn a hot water, bam, bam, thank you, ma'am, it's there.
+Just turn a hot water, bam, bam.

 And you don't need a tank.